 Teeth whitening involves bleaching your teeth to make them lighter.
 It can't make your teeth brilliant white, but it can lighten the existing colour by several shades.

 Teeth whitening is a form of dentistry and should only be carried out by a dentist or another regulated dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist.

 Some beauty salons offer teeth whitening, but this is illegal if there's no dental professional present, and it may put your oral health at risk.

 You can also buy DIY home teeth whitening kits but these may also carry risks.

-What happens during teeth whitening at the dentist?
+What happens during teeth whitening?

 Can any dentist whiten teeth?

-Yes, provided they are registered with the General Dental Council.
+Any dentist can whiten teeth as long as they're registered with the General Dental Council.
 Registered dental therapists and dental hygienists can also carry out teeth whitening on the prescription of a dentist.

 What about home kits and beauty salons for teeth whitening?